LuzmariaChile/ResumeLuzmaria/resume_markdown.md

 Industrial Engineer successfully finalized an intense full-stack web development training program in Los Angeles.
 Developed and built a prototype web application using .NET, MVC, C#, JavaScript, T-SQL, HTML and CSS.

 Highly analytical.
 Experienced in moving projects along while interacting with cross functional teams.
 A team leader, able to work with both the technical team and business customers.
 Competent, self-motivated professional with success in assuming increasing levels of responsibility.
 Excellent communication and organizational skills and a high aptitude for learning new technologies, systems and concepts.
-Problem solver and customer focused.
+Problem solver and customer obsessed.

 Experience
 ---

+#### Sept 2016 - Sept 2018: MICROSOFT, Redmond, WA
+#### Software Engineer: System Center Configuration Manager (SCCM) Engineering Team

+Participated in the development of SCCM features Upgraded deshboards to increase customers visibility into their data.

+#### Sept 2015 - Jul 2016: MICROSOFT, Redmond, WA
+#### Internship Software Developer: Industry Explorers Team

+Participated in the Industry Explorers Program sponsored by the Azure Linux Team in Microsoft.
+Developed the backend for the newly created Industry Explorers website. www.industryexplorers.com

-#### Sept 2014 - current: CASA LATINA, Seattle, WA
+#### Sept 2014 - May 2015: CASA LATINA, Seattle, WA
 #### Software/ Web Developer

 Enhanced and refactored an open-source web database application for managing day worker centers.
 The web application can be found at https://test.machetessl.org